Skip Navigation and Go To Content

 POLICY

-It is the policy of UTHealth that research activities, in which the only involvement of human subjects is in one or more of the specific categories as listed below, may qualify for exemption.
+It is the policy of UTHealth Houston that research activities, in which the only involvement of human subjects is in one or more of the specific categories as listed below, may qualify for exemption.
 Exemption determinations are made by the IRB office.

 These exemption determinations may be applied to research involving pregnant women and children (with exceptions for category 2 research).
 The exemptions do not apply to research involving prisoners, unless the research is aimed at a broader population and only incidentally includes prisoners.